 The white nun orchid blooms with a lot of flowers in colors of white, maroon, reddish brown, and pinky-yellow.
 These fragrant flowers last a very long time during spring.

 The ground orchid is available online or by mail order from many orchid specialists.

-However, due to modern day technology of cloning, more growers now grow Phaius orchid plants as a seasonal crop.
+However, due to modern-day cloning technology, more growers now grow Phaius orchid plants as a seasonal crop.

 Phaius A Terrestrial Orchid